 The demand for OTs is increasing as baby boomers age and the field expands, adding opportunities for you to practice in a variety of environments.
 With a graduate degree in occupational therapy from St. Kate's, you lay the foundation for a meaningful career as a caring, creative and knowledgeable professional.

-St. Catherine’s 71-credit MAOT program prepares you to be certified as a registered occupational therapist.
-The degree can be completed in 2.5 years in a weekday format, with courses meeting on our St. Paul, MN campus.
+St. Catherine’s Entry-Level OT programs prepare you to be certified as a registered occupational therapist.
+The 72-credit MAOT can be completed in 2.5 years in a weekday format, with courses meeting on our St. Paul, MN campus.
+The 100-credit OTD-EL can be completed in 3.25 years in a weekday format, with classes meeting on our St. Paul campus and online.

 Multicultural experiences in communities across the U.S. and abroad deepen your understanding of how culture influences healthcare delivery.
 Opportunities for fieldwork in diverse settings allow you to deepen your understanding of populations and cultures, and share caring strategies with health professionals here and abroad.

-The MAOT is a rigorous, full-time program.
+The OT Entry-Level degrees are rigorous, full-time programs.
 Students must plan carefully to balance the demands of graduate school with other work, family and community obligations.
-Students who choose to work during the day while pursuing the graduate degree should plan ahead for possible daytime commitments when completing their fieldwork and some group assignments.

-If you are interested in pursuing the MAOT but do not yet have a bachelor's degree, we offer streamlined "dual degree" options.
-Qualified students complete a bachelor's degree, including MAOT prerequisite courses, and then, if accepted, complete the MAOT.
+If you are interested in pursuing the MAOT or OTD-EL but do not yet have a bachelor's degree, we offer streamlined "dual degree" options.
+Qualified students complete a bachelor's degree, including OT prerequisite courses, and then, if accepted, complete the OT graduate degree.
 This option is offered in the College for Women.

 At St. Catherine University, you will grow as a leader who engages with intention, acts with justice and serves with compassion.
 You will build personal relationships with faculty and students alike, while you become immersed in active and collaborative methods of learning.

-For the 2018-19 academic year, the tuition rate for the 71-credit MAOT program is $1,078 per credit.
+For the 2019-20 academic year, the tuition rate for the 72-credit MAOT or 100-credit OTD-EL is $1,089 per credit.
 Tuition rates are subject to change each June 1.
 Additional costs for the program will include fees for student services and technology, books, etc.

 Many graduate students are eligible for financial aid, usually in the form of student loans.
 Another potential source of funding is tuition benefits from current employers.
 Students are also encouraged to research scholarships available through the occupational therapy local or national organization.